u7923271/comp1100-2024s1-ass1/README.md

 Course staff will typically give assignment assistance by asking questions, directing you to relevant exercises from the labs, or definitions and examples from the lectures.
-They will not give direct instructions on how to write your Part B code, but they will give you more generous help for questions related to Part A.
+They will not give direct instructions on how to edit your Part B code, but they will give you more generous help for questions related to Part A.

 ## Submission Checklist